4-31 January 2016

 How was it to be at Steim?

 I had a great time at Steim and felt very much at home.
 It was nice that I had my own studio where I could concentrate well on developing the work, but I was also happy to share the building with a dynamic and inspiring community where there was always someone working on their projects, whether in the late evening or weekend.
-It was inspiring to hear sounds in every corner of the house.
+It was inspiring to see and hear sounds in every corner of the house.

 I enjoyed the conversations with the staff, the Instruments&Interfaces students and fellow resident Mark Ijzerman, but also the dinners and late night drinks together.